iamgld/template-angular/README.md

   yarn start || npm run start
 ```

-to serve and automatically open the browsers use this configuration:
+to serve and automatically open the browser use this configuration:

 ```
   yarn start:open || npm run start:open